-A minute (hours) passed before I again saw the raven, this time the bird was quickly moving towards the southwest and was some distance from where I stood.
+Minutes (hours) passed before I again saw the raven, this time the bird was quickly moving towards the southwest and was some distance from where I stood.
 I managed to squeeze off two shots before it disappeared over the pines.
 Unfortunately, neither image is Pulitzer material, but they’ll have to do.

 From the direction that the bird was heading it must have flown right over the main building of the Museum.